 Lindsay and I did our first Contiki adventure on their Egypt and the Nile tour and have A LOT to say about our experience.
 It was a lot of firsts for us so we were super excited when Contiki reached out to us to partner.

-Our first trip to a Muslim majority country, first trip to a country in Africa, and our first trip to an anti-LGBT country.
+Our first trip to a Muslim majority country, our first trip to a country in Africa, and our first trip to an anti-LGBT country.
 It was an eye-opening experience that I will remember for the rest of my life.
 But before I get ahead of myself – let’s start with the basics.

 What is Contiki?

-Contiki is a global tour company for 18-35 year olds.
+Contiki is a global tour company for 18-35-year-olds.
 Contiki believes that life’s greatest lessons are learned through travel.
 That real life doesn’t happen when you color inside the lines.
 It’s only when you break free, trust your impulse, and intentionally live with your eyes wide open, that you become the person you’re meant to be.
 This is what it means to live life with no regrets.
 Their philosophy is so closely aligned with the way that I view travel that I knew I had to experience a Contiki adventure.

 In fact, I’ve had my eye on Contiki for years now but couldn’t decide which tour I wanted to do most.
 Contiki runs 300 trips spanning 6 continents, so I had a lot to choose from.